-Sure enough as I reached the summit there below us was a blanket of fog sitting in the valleys to the south, completely shrouding Keswick and Derwentwater with only the high fells breaking this quilt of mist.
+Sure enough as I reached the summit there below us was a blanket of fog sitting in the valleys to the south.
+Keswick and Derwentwater was completely shrouded with only the high fells breaking this quilt of mist.
 I wasn’t alone of course, several other guys were out and about ready to catch the impending light of this impressive scene.
 After a quick chat to one or two of them about the possibilities of capturing some good shots I set about the task of taking images which had my own take on the break of day.
 Here are the results, all taken with my Nikon D7100, 16-85mm lens and using Lee ND graduated filters.

 Thank you for reading, feel free to comment.